 Class size is limited to 30 people age 55 or older.
 You can register by calling Charlene Wall @ 636-498-9255.

-The Ballwin Police Department operates the R-U-OK program as a service to our older residents and those in poor health that live alone.
-Enrolled residents receive a daily automated phone call at their specified time.
+The Ballwin Police Department operates a service to our older residents and those in poor health that live alone.
+Enrolled residents receive a daily phone call at their specified time.
 If the call is not answered, police are sent to the residence to check the welfare of the participant.
 Elderly or disabled residents, or family members of such, are encouraged to take advantage of the free service and fill out the brief form.
-Enrollment forms can be obtained in person at the Ballwin Police Station, on the city’s website click here, by calling Ballwin Communications at (636) 227-2941, or by contacting the Ballwin Community Affairs Unit:
+Enrollment forms can be obtained in person at the Ballwin Police Station, on the city’s website by clicking here, by calling Ballwin Communications at (636) 227-2941, or by contacting the Ballwin Community Affairs Unit:

-This program is also available to Manchester residents as a result of the ongoing police communications partnership with the Ballwin Police Department.
+This program is also available to Manchester and Winchester residents as a result of the ongoing police partnership with the Ballwin Police Department.

 Subdivisions are given training on how to spot suspicious persons and vehicles, how to secure their own homes, and how to keep and help protect their neighbor's property.